Europe's Buddhist heritage

 The bakshi (abbot), gelungs (ordained monks) and mandzhis (novices) at a khurul in Bolshederbetovsy Ulus.
 Courtesty of the Stavropol State Historical, Cultural and Natural Landscape Museum-Reserve

-The term Kalmyk applies to those members of the Torghut, Derbet and Khoshut uluses of Oirats who migrated from their homeland of the Irtysh River valley in the Altai region to the Volga steppe of European Russia in the first half of the seventeenth century.
+The term Kalmyk applies to those members of the Torghut, Derbet, and Khoshot uluses of Oirats who migrated from their homeland of the Irtysh River valley in the Altai region to the Volga steppe of European Russia in the first half of the seventeenth century.
 This migration began with the Torghut and Derbet uluses under the leadership of the Torghut tayishi, Kho Urluk (d.1644).
-Although the first wave of these Oirat migrants became subjects of the Russian tsar in 1608, the formation of the Kalmyk Khanate, as a defined territory within Russia, did not take place until 1664 when Monchak (d.1672), the grandson of Kho Uruluk, was officially recognised as the ruler of the Kalmyks by the tsarist government.
+Although the first wave of these Oirat migrants would enter into treaties with the Tsardom of Russia, the formation of the Kalmyk Khanate, as a defined territory within Russia, did not take place until 1664 when Monchak (d.1672), the grandson of Kho Uruluk, was officially recognised as the ruler of the Kalmyks by the tsarist government.

-Buddhism in its Tibetan form was officially adopted as the religion of the Oirat in 1615 when the noblemen Bayibaghas of the Khoshot, Khara Khula of the Choros, Dalai Taiji of the Derbet, Kho Urluk of the Torghut and Kundelen Ubashi of the Khoshot, each offered up a son to become a monk.
+Buddhism in its Tibetan form was officially adopted as the religion of the Oirat in 1615 when the noblemen Bayibaghas of the Khoshot, Khara Khula of the Choros (Dzunghar), Dalai Taiji of the Derbet, Kho Urluk of the Torghut and Kundelen Ubashi of the Khoshot, each offered up a son to become a monk.
 The adopted son of Bayibaghas, Zaya Pandita (1599–1662), studied the Gelug tradition in Tibet from 1617 to 1639.
-Upon returning to the Oirat homeland, he spread the Gelug tradition among the different uluses, including among the Torghut who by this stage had already settled on the banks of the Volga River.
+Upon returning to the Oirat homeland, he spread the Gelug tradition among the different uluses, including among the Torghut who by this stage had already migrated to the steppe between the Yaik (Ural) River and the Volga River.

 As a nomadic people, the Kalmyks traditionally lived in khibitkas, tents which are similar to the Mongolian ger or Turkic yurt.
 Their monasteries, or khuruls, were initially housed in such tents and accompanied the camp of the nobleman of the ulus to which they belonged.
 Although the khuruls within the Kalmyk Khanate had traditionally been independent of each other, the spiritual authority of a lama, often one who had been trained in Drepung monastery in Tibet, was recognised.
 The Dalai Lama in Tibet, however, was still regarded as the highest spiritual authority.